Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 404,800 jobs in the United States for Welder, Cutter, or Welder Fitter.
+In the United States, there were 404,800 jobs for Welder, Cutter, or Welder Fitter in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 22,500 new jobs for Welder, Cutter, or Welder Fitter by 2026.
-The BLS estimates 45,800 yearly job openings in this field.
+There will be an estimated 45,800 positions for Welder, Cutter, or Welder Fitter per year.

 undefined